jakubfronczyk/rock-paper-scissors-game/plan.md

+PLAN FOR APP:

 1. Create the boxes for how it looks like.
 2. Create the header.
 3. Creathe the Rock, Paper, Scissors buttons.
 4. Create the view for the const